 These I argue as more emotively arresting, and relevant for self-reflections.

 Each encourages you to distinguish between what is “excess” and what is “absent”.
-What do I mean by this?
-We have to examine the trait “ego”.
+This requires re-examining what “ego” really is.

 “Ego” (as I define earlier) is the excess on whatever is obsessed.
 It is an excess of the explicit (influence, evidence, territory, strategy, vigour, honour, valour, victories/triumphs).
 As well as an abscence of the implicit (realisations, acceptances, essence, humility, and understanding).